antor44/livestream_video/README.md

     *   **For Prolonged Live Streams (Hours):** Use a **Gemma 3 model**.
 Its large daily request quota is ideal for long-running sessions.
 To avoid hitting the low TPM limit during dense dialogue, it is highly recommended to use a lower context level.
 You can do this by selecting "Level 0" or "Level 1" from the "Gemini Level" menu in the `playlist4whisper` application, or, if using the `livestream_video.sh` script independently, by adding `--gemini-level 0` or `--gemini-level 1` to your command.
     *   **For Moderate Live Streams (Casual Use):** The **`gemini-2.5-flash-lite`** model (or the recent **`gemini-3-flash-preview`** model) is the best all-around choice, offering a strong balance of quality, speed, and a reasonable daily quota (1,000 requests) when using the default context level.

-*   **Model Recommendations for High-Quality Subtitles for Long Media:**
+*   **Model Recommendations for High-Quality Subtitles (Long Media):**
-    *   **For subtitle generation, a paid API key is required:** For high-quality translations of subtitles generated from large media files (films, long audio, or videos longer than several minutes), configure mode **Level 2** or the more creative **Level 3** using **Gemini-3-Flash**.
-This model is sufficient for translations into major languages and for improving transcription quality when using the same language as the original audio.
-The **Gemini Pro 3.1** model is highly recommended for non-major languages.
+    *   **Paid API key recommended:** The Gemma-27 model on the Free Tier can work when both source and destination are major languages, but for reliable, high-quality subtitles on large media files (films, long audio, or videos longer than a few minutes), use **Level 2** — or the more creative **Level 3** — with at least the **Gemini-3-Flash** model.
+It provides good results for major-language translations and for improving same-language transcription.
+Use **Gemini Pro 3.1** when either the source or destination language is non-major.

+*Note: Google plans to discontinue Gemini 2.5 Pro and Flash 2.5 models on June 17, 2026.*

 **Q: Why do subtitles translated via the Gemini API sometimes differ in quality from the web version in Google AI Studio?**